rohish-zade/Big-Data-Interview-Preparation/Managerial Round/Managerial_round_questions.md

 To solve this, we created a CSV file containing a list of holiday dates.
 Before triggering the pipelines, I developed a script that checked the current date against the holiday list.
 If the day was a holiday, the script would stop the pipeline execution and send an email notification.
 If it was a business day, the pipeline would proceed as usual.

-This solution ensured that data was processed only on valid business days and helped maintain smooth operations during holiday periods/.
+This solution ensured that data was processed only on valid business days and helped maintain smooth operations during holiday periods.

 ### 7. How do you prioritize tasks and manage deadlines in a fast-paced environment, especially when working on multiple data projects simultaneously?